thomasweng15/RoboND-DeepLearning-Project/writeup.md

 I then attempted to use recorded data from the simulator to retrain my model to improve the score.
 However, I had small samples and had issues with overfitting to the new test data.

 Then I created flipped versions of all images and masks in the test and validation sets, doubling the amount of samples I had.
 I used that data to retrain my existing model on 15 epochs with the same hyperparameters, resulting in a score of 0.48.
-Here is the final markdown file and output: [model_training_FINAL.md]("./model_training_FINAL/model_training.md")s
+Here is the final HTML file with code and output: [model_training_FINAL.md]("./model_training_FINAL/model_training.html")s

 Here are some screenshots from running the follower.py script with my model:
 ![screenshot1]("./screenshot1.png")